in Hove and Brighton

 What can I do if I’m unhappy about any aspect of my psychological work?

 Firstly, discuss this with your psychologist.
 Jenny is always interested to hear honest feedback and adapt her work accordingly.
 If this doesn’t resolve matters, you can contact the HCPC at www.hpc-uk.org.

 When would it not be appropriate to work with Jenny?

 Jenny is not able to offer a crisis service in her private work, so if you are unable to keep yourself safe between sessions and/or are regularly engaging in very risky self-harming behaviours, it would usually be recommended that you seek input from your local NHS service.
 Please discuss this with Jenny if you are unsure whether it is relevant for you.

 My query isn’t addressed here.
 How can I get more information?

 Although the information here aims to answer most queries, there will always be situations or questions which aren’t addressed.
-If this is the case for you, then please contact Jenny by either phone (07786 851195) or email.
+If this is the case for you, then please contact Jenny by email.